liborty/indxvec/README.md

 ## Release Notes (Latest First)

 **Version 1.0.3** - Added utilities functions `maxt, mint, minmaxt`.
-Rationalised the  functions for printing generic slices and slices of slices.
-They are now in trait `Printing`, so they are turned into chainable methods.
-There is now just `.to_str()` and `.gr()`.
-The latter also serialises the slices to strings but additionally makes them bold green.
+Rationalised the functions for printing generic slices and slices of vectors.
+They are now turned into two chainable methods in trait `Printing`: `.to_str()` and `.gr()`.
+The latter also serialises slices to strings but additionally makes them bold green.

 **Version 1.0.2** - Added function `occurs` that efficiently counts occurrences of specified items in a set with repetitions.